Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: The generalized Enneper surfaces

 in the second case \eqref{eq-enneper2}.

-In \eqref{eq-enneper1}, when $c$ is a negative real number we obtain the classical Enneper surface in $\mathbb{R}^3$; when $c$ is not a real number we obtain the deformation appearing in \cite{Alias}. \end{example} \begin{theorem} A completely immersed algebraic stationary surface in $\mathbb{R}^4_1$ with $\int K=-4\pi$ and one regular end is a generalized Enneper surface given above. \end{theorem} \begin{proof} By \eqref{eq-deg1}\eqref{eq-deg2} and the assumption $\int K=-4\pi$, $\phi,\psi$ must be meromorphic functions with degree $1$.
-Since on tori and higher genus compact Riemann surfaces there are no such meromorphic functions with degree $1$, we know the genus must be $0$ and $\phi,\psi$ are linear fractional functions.
+In \eqref{eq-enneper1}, when $c=-1$ we obtain the classical Enneper surface in $\mathbb{R}^3$; otherwise it is almost the same as the Al\'ias-Palmer deformation in Example~\ref{exa-deform}. \end{example} \begin{theorem} A completely immersed algebraic stationary surface in $\mathbb{R}^4_1$ with $\int K=-4\pi$ and one regular end is a generalized Enneper surface given above. \end{theorem} \begin{proof} By \eqref{eq-deg1} \eqref{eq-deg2} and the assumption $\int K=-4\pi$, $\phi,\psi$ must be meromorphic functions of degree $1$.
+Since on tori and higher genus compact Riemann surfaces there are no such meromorphic functions, the genus must be $0$ and $\phi,\psi$ are linear fractional functions.
 Suppose $M=\mathbb{C}$ with an end at $z=\infty$.
 Then Theorem~\ref{GB3} implies that the end has multiplicity $3$.

 As in the proof to Theorem~\ref{thm-catenoid}, without loss of generality we may suppose $\phi(\infty)=\infty,~\psi(\infty)=0$ (up to a Lorentz rotation in $\mathbb{R}^4_1$).